utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

 # MeanReversionNeuralNetowrkForStockPrediction

-     ・"Mean Reversion" on stock price.
+     ・Theme: "Mean Reversion" on stock price
-     ・Fucuses on Data Processing before & after the machine learning ・The Neural Network structure itself is very simple.
+     ・Fucuses on Data Processing before & after the machine learning ・The Neural Network structure itself is very simple

 "Mean Reversion", or Moving Average Analysis is the most popular way of predicting stock prices.
 Things retruns to its average.